THE EXETER DIGEST

 Welcome to the second edition of The Exeter Digest, Exeter Observer’s essential free email newsletter.
 Thanks for subscribing.

-Feedback is most welcome: please feel free to reply to this email or otherwise get in touch with any comments or suggestions you may have.
+Feedback is most welcome: please feel free to reply to this email with any comments or suggestions you may have.

 TOP STORIES